anjurad/blog/content/post/2018-07-24-first-post.md

   > [The more I learn, the more I realise how much I don't know](https://en.wikiquote.org/wiki/Albert_Einstein).
 I will **never** stop learning.

 Data science and its tools have grown exponentially during the last decade.
 There is a lot of information available today, and much of it is unoriginal, inaccurate, incomplete, out-of-date or badly written or explained.
 Also, there are many approaches and tools to accomplish a task, and often it is difficult to choose a way forward. <br><br>
-    I have however found many tried, tested and current sources that I continue to draw on, and which I would like to share and comment on.
+    I have however found many tried, tested and current sources that I continue to draw upon, and which I would like to share and comment on.

 **Giving back** <br>
   I have benefited tremendously from [Open Source](https://en.wikipedia.org/wiki/Open-source_software) software, using programming languages like [R](https://www.r-project.org) and [Python](https://www.python.org), in particular *the* [Tidyverse](https://www.tidyverse.org) compendium of libraries lead by [Hadley Wikham](http://hadley.nz) and [Pandas](https://pandas.pydata.org) by [Wes McKinney](http://wesmckinney.com). <br><br>